walcht/neovim-unity/README.md

 #### Important Step for Proper LSP Functionalities

-For LSP to work properly _.csproj_ files have to be generated from the project files.
+For LSP to work properly *.csproj* files have to be generated from the project files.
 If you enter the command `:LspInfo` after opening a .cs file from a Unity project, you might notice that the project's directory root wasn't detected (see image below).
-The project directory has to be detected for Omnisharp to work properly (Think of across-files go-to definitions and references or classes defined in external modules like UnityEngine, UnityEditor etc...).
+The project directory has to be detected for Omnisharp to work properly (Think of across-files go-to definitions and references or classes defined in external modules like UnityEngine, UnityEditor etc.).

 ![Unity Csharp Project Directory Root not Detected](https://github.com/walcht/neovim-unity/assets/89390465/92de932c-7e6e-4110-9840-635d4bb33bdb)

-Unity only allows to generate the _.csproj_ files when Visual Studio, Visual Studio Code or JetBrains Rider is selected as an external editor (i.e. the button **`Regenerate project files`** only appears when one of these external editors is selected and doesn't for any other custom external editor like
+Unity only allows to generate the *.csproj* files when Visual Studio, Visual Studio Code or JetBrains Rider is selected as an external editor (i.e. the button **`Regenerate project files`** only appears when one of these external editors is selected and doesn't for any other custom external editor like